 Raahgiri Day in Delhi

-After the superb success of Rahgiri Day celebrations in Gurgaon, it’s now the turn of Delhi.
-Raahgiri Day made its debut in Delhi at Inner Circle, Connaught Place, on July 13, 2014, a Sunday.
-It’s just been four Sundays now, but the response has been very good.
+After the superb success of Raahgiri Day celebration in Gurgaon, it’s now the turn of Delhi.
+Raahgiri Day made its debut in Delhi at Inner Circle, Connaught Place, on July 13, 2014, on a Sunday.

 Delhiites from various parts of the city have become a part of this grand event.
-With music all around, Delhiites were seen cycling, jogging, walking all around the circle, including doing other leisure activities on the last 4 Sundays.
+With music all around, Delhiites were seen cycling, jogging, walking all around the circle, including doing other leisure activities.
 There were zumba session, Gym training, as well as street football and cricket.
 Children and adults alike were seen with their roller skates and bicycles.
-Last Sunday, August 3, 2014, the Friendship Day was also celebrated along with Raahgiri Day.
-People turned up in large numbers and some additional events like as puppet show, music and dance performances were also organised.
+People turns up in large numbers and enjoy events like puppet show.
+Music and dance performances were also organised.

 This event has been organised by Delhi Police and New Delhi Municipal Council (NDMC) along with Embarq India.
 At present, in Delhi, Raahgiri is limited only to the Inner Circle, CP.
 After the superb success in the last four Rahgiri Days in CP, there is no doubt that this event will very soon spread to other areas too.
 Highly satisfied by the enthusiastic response, the organisers feel that Raahgiri Day in the coming months will encourage more and more people in Delhi to turn Sundays into more fun and more healthy by cycling, walking, and exercising.